Sunnie

 ● I was on the academic and industry job market (2024—2025 cycle).
 During this time, I received support from countless people, including people I haven't met before.
 Happy to be a resource and share anything that would be helpful.

-● I benefited from various mentoring programs in grad school (e.g., doctoral consortiums, Rising Stars in EECS workshop).
-Happy to pay forward the help I received, as a mentor or in other ways.
+● I benefited from various mentoring programs in grad school (e.g., doctoral consortiums and the Rising Stars in EECS workshop).
+I would be excited to contribute back as a mentor or in other ways.

 ● Please reach out if any of these apply! :)